-One of the biggest struggles that faces life partners is building intimacy.
+One of the biggest struggles that face life partners is building intimacy.
 Often Partners confuse intimacy with sex.
 That may be due to the expectations created by movies and television.
-Intimacy is always strongest and healthiest when built outside the bedroom.
+Intimacy is always the strongest and healthiest when built outside the bedroom.
 When it is strong and flourishing, it can be taken into the bedroom and enjoyed.
 Throughout the life partnership, it is important to continue to nurture that intimacy.
 Here are some great ways to do that:

 Say please and thank you.
 It is easy to take a partner for granted, and basic courtesy is often the first thing to go.

 Be nice.
 Treat your partner kindly.
 Just as courtesy is often ditched, so kindness may be thrown out the window.
 A quick test for this is to ask yourself if you treat people in your place of business better than you treat your partner.